up

 Public Safety Programs and Regional Interoperability

-The newly created Office of Public Safety Programs and Regional Interoperability (OFPS) is responsible for the strategic planning and consultative design, implementation, operation, and maintenance of mission-critical countywide and regionally integrated public safety systems and services.
-OFPS will assist in the identification and adoption of emerging public safety technologies.
-OFPS...
+The Office of Public Safety Programs and Regional Interoperability (OFPS) is responsible for the strategic planning and consultative design, implementation, operation, and maintenance of mission-critical Countywide and regionally integrated public safety systems and services.
+The OFPS assists in the identification and adoption of emerging public safety technologies.
+The OFPS will...

 Read More